utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

     - repository log messages (we encourage you to examine ours)
 - Correctness
 - Timely completion

-You may refer to the [Grading and Course Learning Outcomes webpage](https://sites.google.com/site/arch1utep/course-learning-outcomes) for an in depth explanation of the grading criteria.

 ## Overview
 Your objective for the first lab project is to build a tokenizer that